-Proponents of the legislation sent to the Commission say that county employees who serve on their county commissions might be biased toward county government and their own interests.
-But opponents say that in some of the most rural counties, the schools and the county government are often the biggest employers, and prohibiting county employees from serving would eliminate some of the most able, knowledgeable, and willing candidates.
+Proponents of the legislation sent to the Commission say that county employees who serve on their county commissions might be biased toward county government and their own interests, including their salary and benefits, compromising the separation of powers.
+But opponents say that in some of the most rural counties, the schools and the county government are often the biggest employers, and forbidding county employees to serve on their commissions would eliminate some of the most able, knowledgeable, and willing candidates.
 In fact, county employees serve on 81% of county commissions in the 69 counties that responded to a June 2015 survey of Tennessee's 92 non-metropolitan-government counties.
-In about one third of those, county employees make up more than 20% of the total commission members.
-For the counties that responded, about 14% of all county commissioners are employees of their county governments.
+In about 28% of the counties that responded, county employees make up more than 20% of the total commission members; about 14% of all county commissioners are employees of their county governments.
+The Tennessee County Commissioners Association responded to this mix of concerns by creating an ad hoc committee to review the bill and related issues.
+It produced a recommendation to allow county employees to serve as county commissioners but prohibit their voting on improvements in their pay or benefits or the pay or benefits of their spouses.